-Information that WCMT collects may be stored and processed in and transferred between any of the countries in the EU in accordance with this privacy statement.
+Information that WCMT collects may be stored and processed in and transferred between any of the countries in the EU or the USA in accordance with this privacy statement.
 In addition, personal information that you submit for publication on the website, or that you publish on your profile page, will be published on the internet and may be available around the world.

 The website contains links to other websites that are not under the control of and are not maintained by WCMT.
 We are not responsible for the content or reliability of the linked websites.
 WCMT provides these links for your convenience only but does not endorse the material on these sites.

 We are registered with the Information Commissioners Office as a Data Controller under number Z582025X.
 If you have any questions about this privacy statement or our treatment of your personal information, please contact us electronically or write to us by post to Winston Churchill Memorial Trust, 29 Great Smith Street, (South Door), London SW1P 3BL.

 If you have concerns about how we use your personal information, we would like to hear from you so we can address your concerns.
 WCMT is committed to treating complaints seriously, sensitively, and with discretion and understanding.

 We aim to issue an initial response within five working days.
 If we need to investigate further, we will let you know we have received your complaint and how long it will take to resolve.
 However, if you are still unhappy you have the right to lodge a complaint about any use of your information with the Information Commissioners Office (ICO), the UK data protection regulator.